-- Influenza activity remains at interseasonal levels across the country.
+- Influenza activity increased slightly this week, but remains at interseasonal levels across the country.
 The majority of regions in Canada are reporting no influenza activity. - All indicators of influenza activity are at low levels, as expected for this time of year. - Influenza A is the most common influenza virus circulating in Canada.
+Currently A(H1N1)pdm09 appears to be the most common circulating subtype.